jds485/EnGauge/README.md

 8. formatMonthlyMatrix - transforms a monthly timeseries into a matrix with 12 columns for the months and n rows for the years.
 9. matplotDates - modified matplot() function that allows dates to be plotted on the x-axis in date format instead of numeric format.
 10. aggregateTimeseries - function to summarize timeseries data by day, month, or year from its original format.
+11. scatterHistCols - modified scatterHist() function from the psych package to accept colors, and provide density smoothing by color.

 ---
 ## Citation and Contact Information
 Citation: Smith, J.D., ...
 (2019).
 EnGauge.
 Online Github Repository. https://github.com/jds485/EnGauge